JesperHelstrup/Jesper-Helstrup-Portfolio.github.io/content/Projects/Project Parking App/Cyber Security/Learning Plan CyberSec.md

 ### Week 38

 - Learn: Encryption basics (symmetric vs asymmetric).
-- Hands-on: encrypt & decrypt a file with OpenSSL.
+- Hands-on: Encrypt & decrypt data using .NET’s `Aes` (symmetric) and sign/verify using `RSA` or `ECDsa` (asymmetric).
 - Research: What’s the role of encryption in protecting database backups?

 #### Tasks

-- [ ] Demo: encrypt a file with OpenSSL and show the command + decrypted output.
+- [ ] Demo: write a small C# console program that encrypts and decrypts a text file with `Aes` and show the before/after.
+- [ ]  Demo: write C# code to generate an RSA key pair, sign a “parking report” string, and verify the signature.
 - [ ]  Short note: symmetric vs asymmetric encryption – when to use each.
 - [ ]  Mini reflection: risks of leaving Postgres backups unencrypted.

 ### Week 39
 - Learn: Authentication vs Authorization (RBAC, JWT, OAuth2).